 Audit

-1. All hurricane parameters used in the model will be reviewed.
+1. All hurricane parameters used in the hurricane model will be reviewed.

-2. Graphical depictions of hurricane parameters as used in the model will be reviewed.
+2. Graphical depictions of hurricane parameters as used in the hurricane model will be reviewed.
 Descriptions and justification of the following will be reviewed:

 The dataset basis for the fitted distributions, the methods used, and any smoothing techniques employed,